 Your safety and comfort are our top priorities.
 Every effort is made to avoid complications during and after your surgery.
 Breast augmentation surgery is considered to be a low-risk surgery.
 Dr. Pittman performs his surgeries in our accredited surgery center with board-certified anesthesiologists, and an experienced nursing staff.

-The most common complications immediately following breast augmentation surgery are hematoma (bleeding) and infection.
+The complications immediately following breast augmentation surgery are hematoma (bleeding) and infection.
 Every effort is made in the operating room to assure that any bleeding has been stopped.

 We encourage patients to take it easy after surgery.
 You are given an antibiotic in your IV in the operating room to help prevent infection.
 Dr. Pittman is meticulous about sterility when it comes to handling and insertion of your implant.
 In his practice, the rates of hematoma and infection after the procedure are less than 0.001%.